-- Conventions in Text - Conventions in Code Examples
+- Conventions in Text

+- Conventions in Code Examples

+- Conventions for Windows Operating Systems

 Conventions in Text

 We use various conventions in text to help you more quickly identify special terms.
 The following table describes those conventions and provides examples of their use.